-As I discussed earlier in this chapter, bookkeeping (also called record-keeping) and financial reporting to managers and investors are the core functions of accounting.
-In this section, I explain another basic function of a business's accounting department: the back-office functions that keep the business running smoothly.
+As we discussed earlier in this chapter, bookkeeping (also called record-keeping) and financial reporting to managers and investors are the core functions of accounting.
+In this section, we explain another basic function of a business's accounting department: the back-office functions that keep the business running smoothly.

-Most people don't realize the importance of the accounting department.
-That's probably because accountants do many of the back-office, operating functions in a business - as opposed to sales, for example, which is frontline activity, out in the open and in the line of fire.
-Go into any retail store, and you're in the thick of sales activities.
-But have you ever seen a company's accounting department in action?
+Most people don't realise the importance of the accounting department.
+That's probably because accountants do many of the back-office, operating functions in a business - as opposed to sales, for example, which is front-line activity, out in the open, and in the line of fire.